Blue Teaming

 To further reduce the chances of false positives, we can filter out requests from other service accounts and machine accounts.

 Service accounts request service tickets from domain controllers all the time; that’s the nature of how service accounts work.
-To further reduce the events to investigate, we can filter out requests from service names starting with “$”—they are computer accounts or other service account-related services that Windows uses as part of its operations.
+To further reduce the events to investigate, we can filter out requests from service names starting with “$”—they are computer accounts.

 SOC analysts can query the logs in SIEMs to create a filter for all the things mentioned.